News of: Monday, May 04 2015,

-On May 4, the victims of the Second World War (and all subsequent wars) are commemorated throughout the Netherlands.
+On May 4, the victims of the Second World War (and officially all later wars) are commemorated throughout the Netherlands.

 May 5 is Liberation Day: on May 5 1945, the German Nazi regime capitulated, and Holland was officially liberated.

 The main national ceremony for the May 4 commemoration takes place on Dam Square.

 The ceremony on Dam Square starts at 7.25pm and is accessible for everyone.
 A few minutes before 8pm, King Willem-Alexander and Queen Máxima will lay a wreath of flowers at the National Monument on Dam Square.